All Episodes

 Well, pretty amazing when you look at all the money.

-So, how many years in Washington and how much have they been able to accumulate wealth-wise?
+So how many years in Washington and how much have they been able to accumulate wealth-wise?

-And and you know, I always say liberals are always generous with other people's money.
+And, you know, I always say liberals are always generous with other people's money.

 Why don't they use their own money?

-The Straits of Hormuz uh mean less to us than they ever have before, which is good for our safety and security.
+The first time in 75 freaking years that we're energy independent on that exporter of energy, the Straits of Hormuz mean less to us than they ever have before, which is good for our safety and security.

-That's how corrupt they are, but fly their private jet, of course.
+But fly their private jet, of course.

-Yeah, no, it's you're exactly right.
+Yeah, no, you're exactly right.

 I mean, the energy revolution has just been remarkable for this country.

-Number one, uh, for all of his talk of wanting to help the poor, he has a terrible record for actually giving to charities.
+Number one, for all of his talk of wanting to help the poor, he has a terrible record for actually giving to charities.

-Uh he has an investment portfolio.
+He has an investment portfolio.

 When James Sanders ran Burlington College, he ran it into the ground.